MicrosoftDocs/win32/desktop-src/Debug/using-symsrv.md

 ## Types of Symbol Stores

-The following table displays examples of the supported symbol store types..
+The following table displays examples of the supported symbol store types.

 |  Symbol store type       |  Description |
 |----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|